 Bowel Anastomosis Skills

-For more details about these modules, please see here.
+For more details about these modules, please visit the module details page.

 *Intercalating students must pass exams taken prior to commencing the MSc at first attempt and confirm that the beginning of their following year of MBBS studies start after all assessment for the MSc has been completed.